Table of contents

 Adapt your process for remote recruiting.

 Many organizations have already moved most or all of their recruitment process online, but hiring remote employees involves far more than simply adopting the required technology.
 Employees have varying assumptions when it comes to how remote work functions, so be direct on where, when, and how they’ll be expected to work.
 Keep the hiring process as communal as possible by including additional team members in virtual interviews.
-And ensure that you’ve kept your process as thorough as it would be if you were recruiting in person, as bringing in the right people is just as important as ever.
+And ensure that you’ve kept your process as thorough as it would be if you were recruiting in person.

 Improve recruitment with employee life cycle surveys.